elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ## Course Takeaways

-- what is the economy (i.e. output production. aka GDP)?
+- What is the economy (i.e. output production. aka GDP)?
   - goods and services created that can we can place monetary value on
     - some activities may not be included like people staying at home instead of paying for daycare
   - output is made up by capital stock, labour and a productivity factor, which doesn't have numerical breakdown
   - there are many ways to measure GDP
-- without impacting consumption, only productivity determines long-run economic growth
+- Without impacting consumption, only productivity determines long-run economic growth
   - there are a variety of ways to improve productivity, read the section on policies [long-run-growth policies](#long-run-growth-policies)
 - Capital
   - Capital are assets that people use to generate output